H2020-IPM-Decisions/Euroweather-backend/README.md

 ```

 The Euroweather service is a weather service that provides in-season data including approximately 72 hours of forecasts for all locations in Europe.
-By using the hourly forecasts provided as open data from DWD (LINK) and storing them as "historical weather data", we have synthetic weather data
+By using the hourly forecasts provided as [open data from Deutsche Wetterdienst (DWD)](https://www.dwd.de/EN/ourservices/opendata/opendata.html) and storing them as "historical weather data", we have synthetic weather data
 with 7 km resolution across the continent.

-The data are downloaded 8 times per day from DWD.
+The data are downloaded 8 times per day from [DWD](http://opendata.dwd.de/weather/nwp/icon-eu/grib/).
 The grib2 files are converted into NetCDF files containing
 only the parameters relevant for IPM Decisions.
-These are temperature, rainfall, relative humidity and wind speed.
+These are

+* Temperature (at 2m in &deg;C)
+* Rainfall (in mm)
+* Relative humidity (at Xm in %)
+* Wind speed (at 10m in m/s)

-For how to use the service, see the Euroweather frontend service (TODO LINK)
+For how to use the service, see the Euroweather frontend service **(TODO LINK)**

-The backend service consists of to main parts: The downloading and extracting part and the interpolation service part
+The backend service consists of two main parts: The downloading and extracting part and the interpolation service part

 ## Downloading and extracting data from Deutsche Wetterdienst (DWD)
 The `perl/` folder contains the operative and data files.
 The `run_eu` script performs the actions needed.
 NetCDF files are named `outdir/all[yyyyMMddHH].nc`, with the time stamp reflecting the processing time on the DWD system.
 So, a set of files for one day will look like this: